Wormingford: Wormingford Mere

-Wormingford Air Field
+Wormingford airfield

 Originally a relief airfield for biplanes in the First World War, the airfield was expanded by Richard Costain Ltd and a number of sub-contractors during the period 1942/43.
 Earmarked for an Eighth Heavy Bomb Group, nothing ever came of this and at the end of November 1943 the yet to be completed station was handed to the Ninth Air Force for use by one of its Fighter Groups.
 On 30 November, the 362nd Fighter Group arrived at Wormingford.

 The Group was assigned to the 70th Fighter Wing.
 It did not fly its first mission until 8 February 1944.
 Its operational status at Wormingford was a short one and they left on 8 April 1944.
 During its stay, the 362nd mounted over 30 missions, losing five aircraft.

 The next group to move in was the 55th Fighter Group with its P-38 Lightnings from Nuthampstead in Hertfordshire.
 The 55th's role as a fighter group was to be a short one due to some of the disadvantages of the aircraft.
 However, the 55th later become renowned for ground strafing and ground attack bombing.
 On D-Day, the P-38 groups were given the task of acting as convoy escorts for the armada of ships moving to and from Normandy.

 The 55th was selected to serve with the occupation forces in Germany and in July 1945 it left Wormingford for Gielbelstadt airfield in Bavaria.
 The old airfield is now used by the Essex and Suffolk Gliding Club.

-Wormingford Cricket Club
+Wormingford sports clubs

+The football club Wormingford Wanderers, commonly known as ‘The Worms’, are an amateur football club based in Wormingford Essex.
+The teams compete in Division 1 of the Essex and Suffolk Border league and the Reserves in Division 4 of the Essex and Suffolk Border League.
+The club was founded in 1922 and play on the Wormingford playing fields off Robletts Way.

 The cricket club has been a part of the village for many years.
-The team currently plays in the PDQ North division, which it joined in 1976 then rejoined in 1991.
+The team no longer exists but played in the PDQ North division, which it joined in 1976 then rejoined in 1991.